Cambodia and New York Internships

 Applications will be taken on a first come basis until all spots are filled.

-Internships are available in Washington, DC for Siena students interested in working with the Holocaust Art Restitution Project.
+Internships are available for Siena students interested in working with the Holocaust Art Restitution Project.
 Students will be working on both Nazi-looted art and antiquities looting matters with a combination of research (particularly in the National Archives and Library of Congress) and writing (white papers and perhaps briefs) supervised by a leading historian in the field, Marc Masurovsky.

 These internships will be supervised by historian Marc Masurovsky, who has long been a leader in the field of Holocaust repatriation and restitution, as well as the broader fight to stop the plunder of cultural objects and sites.
 Marc Masurovsky is on the research staff of the Presidential Advisory Commission on Holocaust Assets in the US.
 He co-founded the Holocaust Art Restitution Project (HARP) in 1997 and has served as its Director of Research and is a Board member.
 He has researched the question of assets looted during the Holocaust and World War II since 1980 and has worked as an expert historian on a class-action lawsuit for Jewish claimants seeking restitution of lost accounts and other liquid assets from Swiss banks.
 As a consultant and historian for the Department of Justice's Office of Special Investigations, he researched alleged Nazi war criminals living in the U.S., interviewed witnesses to crimes against humanity and studied post-war relations between former Nazi officials and Allied intelligence agencies.
 Mr. Masurovsky earned his M.A. in Modern European History from American University in Washington, D.C.
 For his Master's thesis, he researched "Operation Safehaven: the Allied response to Nazi post-defeat planning, 1944-1948.